RhuanAlndr/register_app/README.md

 I learned PySimpleGUI with this project

-I wanted be able to make a simple user interface
+I wanted be able to do a simple user interface